MicrosoftDocs/VBA-Docs/api/Office.Permission.DocumentAuthor.md

 The  **DocumentAuthor** property can only be changed to a different account that has been certified through the permissions user interface to open restricted content on the local computer.
 In most cases, users who have a single Windows account can only choose between their Windows and their Passport identities.

-If the user's Microsoft Windows and Passport identities use the same e-mail address, then use the format  `passport:someone@example.com` to specify the Passport identity as the **DocumentAuthor** property.
+If the user's Microsoft Windows and Passport identities use the same email address, then use the format  `passport:someone@example.com` to specify the Passport identity as the **DocumentAuthor** property.

 ## Example